 2. Financial Activity That Couldn’t Have Been Done by the Person

 The Federal Trade Commission says this is one example of what to be on the lookout for: “You discover repeated ATM withdrawals from your bedridden mother’s bank account.”

-It’s a good idea to regularly look at your elderly loved ones’ account activity.
-This way you’ll be in a good position to spot anything amiss.
+It’s a good idea to look at your elderly loved ones’ account activity regularly.
+This way you’ll be in a good position to spot anything that’s amiss.